Short-sellers circle U.S. stocks as confidence wavers

 Hedge funds are betting that a rally in U.S. stocks after a retreat from the "fiscal cliff" will reverse as doubts grow that politicians are ready to sacrifice party interests to keep the world's economic engine running, early data shows.

-The news triggered sharp gains in the S&P 500 index, which rose 2.5 percent to 1,462 points on Jan.
-2. But the momentum is fading, leading some funds and analysts to predict a tough near-term outlook for U.S. equities.
+The news triggered sharp gains in the S&P 500 index .SPX, which rose 2.5 percent to 1,462 points on January 2.
+But the momentum is fading, leading some funds and analysts to predict a tough near-term outlook for U.S. equities.

 "The recent rally is an opportunity to open promising short positions.
 Taxes are going up in some shape and form and spending will have to be reduced," said Athanasios Ladopoulos, chief investment officer of hedge fund firm Swiss Investment Managers.
 "Both feed into negative sentiment down the road."